 Keep a little water in the bottom of the container.
 How deep depends on how deep the roots are.
 I plant them so there’s a half inch of potting medium at the bottom, put the bottom of the orchid roots on that, fill in around the roots with the potting medium and water up to the bottom of the roots.
 If the roots grow into the water that’s okay.
 Keep the water level where ever it makes the plant happy, some like deeper water than others.

-I find Phalaenopsis do not do well in glass containers, every other orchid I’ve had in a glass container has thrived.
+I find Phalaenopsis do not do well in tall glass containers.
 They do very well in shallow containers, like Pyrex bowls.

 Sundews can be found all over the world including the south eastern United States.
 They are not found in desert regions or rain forests.
 Most of the 160 species known are found in Australia.
 While not as easy to grow as pitcher plants they are much easier to grow than fly traps.